zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 ### Step 3: Add regularization loss (BSConv-S only)

 When calculating the loss, the orthonormal regularization can easily be added with only one line of code.
-The contribution to the global loss is determined by `alpha`.
+The contribution to the global loss is determined by `alpha` (see paper for details).

 ```python
 ...